chinamike65/hugo-tuolesi/content/book3/book3en.md

 Parents are the benefactors who nurture us, and teachers, Buddhas and Bodhisattvas are the benefactors who rescue us from samsara, from suffering and attain happiness.

-If you do good deeds to these objects, the good reward will be great; if you do evil deeds, the evil reward will be great.
+If you do good deeds to these objects, the good reward will be great; if you do evil deeds, the evil retribution will be great.

 This is the strong proliferation of the objects of karma.

-The strong proliferative nature of the identity of the builder
+The strong proliferative nature of the identity of the actor

-Sometimes, the identities of the makers are different, and the size of the retribution is also different.
+Sometimes, the identities of the actors are different, and the size of the retribution is also different.
 Those who have not received ordination, such as those who have just taken refuge but have not yet received ordination, are compared with those who have taken the five precepts.
 Those who take the five precepts create a little bad karma, and the karma will be very large; on the contrary, if they create a little good karma, The good news is also very big.

 316